serinaf127/Vwesion-Control/README.md

 For details on how to contribute to our project in a secure, welcoming, and polite manner, please visit our Code of Conduct.

 ## How to Contribute
-If you want to help us with our project, we encourage all types of contributions, including bug reports, feature requests, code contributions, documentation, and more.
+If you want to help us with our project, we encourage all types of contributions, including bug reports,code contributions, documentation, and more.

 ## Instalation and Use
 Follow these steps to utilize our software: